Azure/azure-quickstart-templates/201-vm-vsts-agent/README.md

 ## Parameters

 - script_url </br>
   URL for the PowerShell Script.
-NOTE: Can be a Github url (raw) to the ps1 file. </br>
+NOTE: Can be a GitHub URL (raw) to the ps1 file. </br>
   Default: Standard_DS1_v2 unless overridden.

 - vm_admin_user </br>